z-pattern-matching/z/README.md

   )
 }
 ```

-### Can't use ES6 at all?
+### Won't use ES6 at all?

-Just for the habit, the same code in traditional Javascript:
+We too love the ol' JavaScript, just for the habit the same function written in traditional Javascript:

 ```javascript
 var factorial = function(number) {